Leptodactylus bolivianus: Habitat

 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, subtropical or tropical seasonally wet or flooded lowland grassland, rivers, intermittent rivers, shrub-dominated wetlands, swamps, freshwater marshes, intermittent freshwater marshes, arable land, pastureland, plantations, rural gardens, urban areas, heavily degraded former forest, ponds, aquaculture ponds, sewage treatment areas, irrigated land, seasonally flooded agricultural land, and canals and ditches.
 Scientists have reported the frog in many protected areas and as high above sea level as 1400.

 Diet

-This frog eats invertebrates such as beetles and ants.
+This frog eats invertebrates such as orthopterans, beetles and ants.
 It can also eat smaller frogs.

 Reproduction

 This frog lays eggs in a foam nest.
-That it hides among vegetation.
+It hides among vegetation.
 The tadpoles swim in shallow ponds with muddy bottoms.

 Threats

 This species is not considered threatened by the IUCN.